 Julienne O'Rourke (PhD student) Julienne undertook honours in the lab in 2013 and completed an outstanding thesis : "Inhibition of the Bloom's Syndrome Pathways as a Mechanism of Chemotherapy".
 Julienne has been awarded a PhD scholarship from the Leukaemia Foundation to continue this project in the lab.

 Leon Burgdorf (Visiting Masters Student) Leon is completing a Master of Science at ETHZ Zurich, Switzerland, with a major in biochemistry.
-He is currently at SVI, for a 6 month project investigating the function of the FANCA protein in the Fanconi Anaemia DNA repair pathway.
+He was at SVI, for a 6 month project in 2017-18 investigating the function of the FANCA protein in the Fanconi Anaemia DNA repair pathway.

 Fenil Shah (Postdoctoral scientist) Fenil completed a PhD at Griffith University (Brisbane).
 He started in the lab in 2012, looking at how phosphorylation regulates DNA repair in the Fanconi anaemia DNA repair pathway.
 He is now in the USA, continuing work in the DNA repair field with Mark R Kelley.